Geodesic Viewshed (3D Analyst)

 (Optional)

-The start distance from which visibility is determined.
-Cells closer than this distance are not visible in the output but can still block visibility of the cells between inner radius and outer radius.
+The start distance from which visibility will be determined.
+Cells closer than this distance will not be visible in the output but can still block visibility of the cells between inner radius and outer radius.

 You can select a field in the input observers dataset, or you can specify a numerical value.